 But although every person sees themselves and their individual needs as unique, it turns out the reasons for taking out a personal loan tend to fall into some fairly common buckets:

-Total household debt in the US surged to $14.56 trillion during the pandemic , according to data from the Federal Reserve Bank of New York.
+Total household debt in the U.S. surged to $15.58 trillion by the end of 2021 — $1.4 trillion higher than two years previous, according to data from the Federal Reserve Bank of New York.
 But that number consists of a variety of types of debt, including credit card balances, student loans, mortgages, and other lending products.
-For 26% of Americans, the reason for a loan is to consolidate multiple debts, Experian found.
+For 37% of Americans, the reason for a personal loan is to consolidate multiple debts, Finder.com found.

-Whether it’s a wedding, education, or a home renovation, there are some expenses that can be seen and planned accordingly.
-Others, such as an emergency medical bill or unexpected car repairs, require a sudden inflow of cash—sometimes quickly.
+Whether it’s a wedding, education, or a home renovation, there are some expenses that can be expected and planned for accordingly.
+Others, such as an emergency medical bill or unexpected car repairs, require a sudden inflow of cash — sometimes quickly.

 Having longer lead time before borrowing money can give an individual more time to compare loan offerings and typical requirements for getting approved, helping them to find more favorable rates and terms.